Lectures

 - Getting Started with Quarto (YouTube).
 Note: Posit (formerly RStudio) has a series of tutorials on Quarto on their YouTube channel.
 You can find their playlist here.

 - Blair, G., Coppock, A., & Humphreys, M. (2023).
-Introduction to design declaration with DeclareDesign.
+Introduction to Design Declaration with DeclareDesign.
 A series of presentation slides on DeclareDesign by the authors of the book.
 Strongly recommended.

 - DeclareDesign official website.

 - Nosek, B.A., Alter, G., Banks, G.C., Borsboom, D., Bowman, S.D., Breckler, S.J., Buck, S., Chambers, C.D., Chin, G., Christensen, G. and Contestabile, M., 2015.
-Promoting an open research culture.
+Promoting an Open Research Culture.
 Science, 348(6242), pp.1422-1425.

 - A Gentle Introduction to DeclareDesign (YouTube).
 Video tutorial by the authors of the book.

-Lecture 15: When Experiments are Not Possible
+Lecture 15: When Experiments are Not Possible (October 20, 2025)

 - Lecture slides: Natural and Quasi-Experiments.